dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 that clarity.

-### CONSIDER using function type syntax for parameters.
+### PREFER using function type syntax for parameters.

 {% include linter-rule.html rule="use_function_type_syntax_for_parameters" %}